adamurban04/portfolio/_posts/2024-05-19-upstart-summer-research.markdown

 ---
 <br>

-### Week 1 and Week 2
+### Week 1 and Week 2 (Onboarding and Initial Development)

 *27th May - 3rd June*

-In the first week, my objective was to familiarize myself with R, RStudio and ShinyApp.
-I did this by watching YouTube videos, walking through the Learn R course on Codeacademy and following the Get Started tutorials on the official Shiny website.
-After that, I also read papers my advisors gave me to understand the aims and objectives and the biological part of the project.
+I began by familiarizing myself with R, RStudio, and ShinyApp.
+This involved completing the Learn R course on Codecademy, watching relevant YouTube tutorials, and exploring the Get Started guides on the official Shiny website.
+Additionally, I reviewed several key papers provided by my advisors to better understand the project’s biological context and goals.

 *3rd June - 10th June*

-I built the first version of [my R Shiny App](https://adamurban.shinyapps.io/Research/) with **data visualisations** created for a Lung Adenocarcinoma [clinical dataset]((https://www.cbioportal.org/study/clinicalData?id=luad_tcga_pan_can_atlas_2018)) obtained from cBioPortal and hosted it on Shinyapps.io.
+I developed the first version of [my R Shiny App](https://adamurban.shinyapps.io/Research/) to visualize a Lung Adenocarcinoma [clinical dataset]((https://www.cbioportal.org/study/clinicalData?id=luad_tcga_pan_can_atlas_2018)) from cBioPortal.
+The app was hosted on Shinyapps.io, providing an accessible platform for data exploration.

 ![appPic1]({{ "/images/app1.jpg" | relative_url }})

-### Week 3 and Week 4
+### Week 3 and Week 4 (Expansion and DICOM Viewer)

 *10th June - 17th June*

-I added more clinical datasets and a choice for the user to select a specific dataset and get insights into them.
-I also gave a presentation showcasing my progress.
+I expanded the app to include additional clinical datasets, allowing users to select specific datasets for analysis.
+I also incorporated feedback from my advisors during a progress presentation, focusing on enhancing the app’s functionality and user interface.

 *17th June - 24th June*

-I created an R markdown notebook, which makes it easy for anyone to view the code and follow the steps of my data analysis.
-I also added an [image dataset](https://www.cancerimagingarchive.net/collection/nsclc-radiomics/) from NIH containing CT scans of non-small cell lung cancer patients.
-The app lets you get insights into the dataset and view the CT scans with its **DICOM Viewer** feature.
+To facilitate reproducibility and transparency, I created an R Markdown notebook that documents the data analysis process.
+Additionally, I integrated an [image dataset](https://www.cancerimagingarchive.net/collection/nsclc-radiomics/) containing CT scans of non-small cell lung cancer patients.
+This dataset can be explored using a DICOM Viewer feature within the app.

 ![appPic2]({{ "/images/app2.jpg" | relative_url }})

-### Week 5 and Week 6
+### Week 5 and Week 6 (Interactivity and Statistical Analysis)

 *24th June - 1st July*

-I made the plots interactive using the plotly package and added a **correlation matrix** for numeric data in the clinical datasets.
-I also gave a presentation in Culhane Lab (School of Medicine) on the topic "Data bias visualisation tool".
+I enhanced the app by making plots interactive using the Plotly package.
+I also introduced a correlation matrix for numeric data in clinical datasets, facilitating the identification of potential relationships between variables.
+Additionaly, I gave a presentation in Culhane Lab (School of Medicine) on the topic "Data bias visualisation tool".

 *1st July - 7th July*

-I worked on the feedback I got from the Culhane Lab, specifically table1 R package.
-With this package, I created a **stratified analysis** of clinical data by the user’s chosen category variable.
-This is a great asset for identifying data biases.
+Based on feedback from the Culhane Lab, I incorporated the table1 R package, enabling stratified analysis of clinical data based on user-selected category variables.
+This functionality is particularly useful for identifying data biases.
+Additionally, I updated the user interface was with styled tab headings for improved navigation.
-I decided to split the code into multiple files for better organisation as the source file was already reaching a thousand lines.
-Although for deployment purposes I also had to keep one merged file.
-I also updated the User Interface with styled tab headings.

 ![appPic3]({{ "/images/app3.jpg" | relative_url }})

-### Week 7 and Week 8
+### Week 7 and Week 8 (T-test and Radiogenomic Analysis)

 *7th July - 15th July*

-I focused on exploring RadioGx and PharmacoGx R Bioconductor packages from BHKLab and a statistical test “t-test” to understand how I can utilise this for radiogenomic and pharmacogenomic analyses in our Shiny App.
-These analyses help us understand how different cell lines respond to radiation and drug treatments, providing insights that can enhance cancer treatment strategies.
+I began exploring the RadioGx and PharmacoGx R Bioconductor packages from BHKLab, which are used for radiogenomic and pharmacogenomic analyses.
+These tools enable the analysis of how different cell lines respond to radiation and drug treatments, providing insights that could enhance cancer treatment strategies.

 *15th July - 21th July*

-I updated the correlation matrix to only show the upper triangular area (since the matrix is symmetric), which makes the analysis easier.
-I employed a T-test, a statistical method used to determine if there are significant differences between the means of two groups, to compare the drug sensitivity of different drugs, cell lines or tissue types.
+I implemented a T-test to compare the drug sensitivity of various drugs, cell lines, or tissue types.

 I utilised RadioGx package for comprehensive analysis of cell line responses to radiation, which can be useful when determining the correct dosage for a patient.
 There is also the feature of calculating the sensitivity signatures for cell lines based on molecular data, such as RNA expression profiles.
 The function identifies which molecular features (genes) are associated with the cell lines' response to radiation.
 This can be useful for:
 - Biomarker Discovery: Identify genes that can serve as biomarkers for predicting radiation sensitivity or resistance in cancer cells